bhopy/PLANz/README.md

-# if the installer doesnt work, send me a message
+# if the installer doesnt work, send me a message.

+no bugs known